codecopy/jsxbin-to-jsx-converter/README.md

 The decoded code has the following issues:

 * Excessive use of parentheses
-* postfix/prefix increment operations (e.g. i++) are pretty printied on the same line as the next line, causing compilation issues.
-The workaround is to manually put a newline after the increment expression

 # Tests
 The Tests-Project contains one single test.
 This test decodes all jsxbin-Files found in the testfiles folder comparing them with their jsx-File equivalent, also found in the same folder.